Email FacebookTwitterMenu burgerClose thin

 • Health and hospitalization premiums for self and dependent

 The statute defines the percentage taken out of net income as defined above.
-We provide the rates below:
+The rates are as follows:

 • 20% for one child